 November 8, 2019 - Study: Humoral Immunogenicity and Efficacy of a Single Dose of ChAdOx1 MERS Vaccine Candidate in Dromedary Camels.
 Overall, the vaccination reduced virus shedding and nasal discharge (p = 0.0059 and p = 0.0274, respectively).
 The vaccine enhanced antibody responses in seropositive camels; these camels had a higher average age than seronegative.
 Older seronegative camels responded more strongly to vaccination than younger animals, and neutralizing antibodies were detected in nasal swabs.

 VTP-500 MERS Coronavirus Vaccine Clinical Trials

 Clinical Trial NCT04170829: A Clinical Trial to Determine the Safety and Immunogenicity of Healthy Candidate MERS-CoV Vaccine.
 This research was funded by the Department of Health and Social Care (project number:16/107/01) as part of the UK Vaccine Network (UKVN), a UK Aid program to develop vaccines for diseases with epidemic potential in low and middle-income countries.

-Clinical Trial NCT03399578: Safety and Immunogenicity of a Candidate MERS-CoV Vaccine.
-This is a clinical trial in which healthy volunteers will be administered an experimental MERS vaccine.
+This was a clinical trial in which healthy volunteers were administered an experimental MERS vaccine.
 The vaccine ChAdOx1 MERS will be administered alone both as a single administration and with a homologous prime-booster.